County Treasurer: Chrystal Hammond

 Taxing authorities, including schools and fire protection districts, levy property taxes in an amount necessary to meet budget needs for the following year.
 If you want to have a voice in the amount of taxes you will be asked to pay, you may want to attend public budget hearings and get involved in the process.

-Are there programs to assist senior citizens in paying their property taxes?
+Are there programs to assist taxpayers in paying their property taxes?

 - The Property Tax/Rent/Heat Rebate program.
 This is administered through the Colorado Department of Revenue State Income Tax system and is based on your income.
 If you are a full-year Colorado resident, 65 years of age or older, disabled, or a surviving spouse 58 years of age or older, you may qualify for the Property Tax/Rent/Heat Rebate and/or the Property Tax Deferral.
 Qualified applicants can receive a rebate of their property tax and of their heating expenses paid during the year, either directly or as part of their rent payments, by filing the Property Tax/Rent/Heat Rebate Application Form 104PTC.